sragavan99/sragavan99.github.io/docs/index.markdown

 - CMU CyLab Crypto Seminar (March 2025, [video](https://youtu.be/-T_9OLcJ9a8))

 **Factoring with a Quantum Computer: The State of the Art**
+- University of Technology Sydney (August 2025)
+- University of Sydney (August 2025)
 - QuEra Computing (April 2025, with [Greg Kahanamoku-Meyer](https://gregkm.me/) and Katherine Van Kirk)
 - MIT Schwarzman College of Computing Cryptography and Security Day (January 2025, [video](https://www.youtube.com/watch?v=TVev-BYtPX8&ab_channel=MITSchwarzmanCollegeofComputing))